mdub/clamp/README.markdown

 ### Subcommand options and parameters

-Options are inheritable, so any options declared for a command are supported for it's sub-classes (e.g. those created using `subcommand`).
+Options are inheritable, so any options declared for a command are supported by it's sub-classes (e.g. those created using the block form of `subcommand`).
 Parameters, on the other hand, are not inherited - each subcommand must declare it's own parameter list.

 Note that, if a subcommand accepts options, they must be specified on the command-line _after_ the subcommand name.